akmakit/olimps/README.md

 git checkout task_1
 git pull
 ```
-Open "input.in" and fill in any integer value, and after:
+Open "input.in" and fill in with any integer value, and run command:

 ```python
 python task_1_main.py